 Who can support me through diagnosis?

-Every learning disability is different.
-Having a diagnosis can be really important and helpful.
-But some people may feel that they do not need a diagnosis.
+Every learning disability is different, and having a diagnosis can be helpful for you to get the support that you need.
+But some people may feel that they do need to get a diagnosis.

 A learning disability is a lifelong condition that affects the way you learn new things.